acgetchell/CDT-plusplus/README.md

 (Older versions of `git` may require `--recursive` instead of `--recurse-submodules`.)

 This will put you on the [development] branch.
-The project uses the [PitchFork Layout], as follows:
+The project is organized similar to the [PitchFork Layout], as follows:

 - .github - GitHub specific settings
 - build - Ephemeral out-of-source build directory
 - cmake - Cmake configurations
 - docs - Documentation
-- external - Includes external projects, e.g. [PCG]
+- external - Includes submodules of external projects, e.g. [PCG]
 - include - Header files
 - scripts - Build, test, and run scripts
 - src - Source files